martinpllu/sst-agent-setup/README.md

 **SST setup for max AI development productivity!**

-Pairing [SST](https://sst.dev/) with AI coding agents is an incredibly powerful way to build full-stack cloud apps.
-However agents often get stuck trying to figure out how to work with the app running locally in `sst dev`.
+SST's dev mode runs a full-stack cloud app in a local dev environment, with hot reloading of app and infra changes and powerful log viewers providing a fast feedback loop.

+We're all now using AI coding assistants to write code and fix issues in long agentic loops.
+However current models can get stuck trying to work with SST dev mode, trying to start duplicate servers, struggling to discover app endpoints, trying to randomly start servers etc.

-This project demonstrates a setup that helps agents work with the local app:
+This project demonstrates a setup that helps agents to work with SST dev mode:

-- Make all app logs visible to the agent, and tell it how to discover app status, endpoints etc.
+- Rules to help the agent discover logs, app status, endpoints etc.
-- Allow the agent to interact with the app in a browser using the excellent [Browser MCP](https://browsermcp.io/)
+- The excellent [Browser MCP](https://browsermcp.io/) for agent browser use.

+> A key principle is that you as the human developer runs `npx sst dev` in your terminal.
+The AI agent then interacts with the app.
+This helps you see for yourself what's going on as the AI develops, and prevents multiple confusing instances.

 The project is a simple React Router app.
 You can easily apply the setup to any SST application.